tannewt/wa-law.org/site/org/washington_education_association/README.md

 ## [SB 5969](/bill/2023-24/sb/5969/) - Adjusting school districts' authority to contract indebtedness for school construction. 👍1

+## [SB 5978](/bill/2023-24/sb/5978/) - Authorizing the office of the superintendent of public instruction to act as a guarantor for a county when the county provides a loan to a school district. 👍1

 ## [SB 5979](/bill/2023-24/sb/5979/) - Concerning accrued leave for construction workers. 👍1

 ## [SB 5987](/bill/2023-24/sb/5987/) - Gift certificates 👍1